rafaelpadilla/TCF-LMO/README.md

 You can train the model from scratch, or use the pretrained model to evaluate the VDAO testing videos.

-Optionally, you could download the full **not aligned** videos from the VDAO official web site: [Training set](http://www02.smt.ufrj.br/~tvdigital/database/objects/page_01.html) [Testing set](http://www02.smt.ufrj.br/~tvdigital/database/research/page_01.html), use alternative alignment/registration techniques and train the DN-LMO model.
+Optionally, you could download the full **not aligned** videos from the VDAO official web site: [training set](http://www02.smt.ufrj.br/~tvdigital/database/objects/page_01.html) and [testing set](http://www02.smt.ufrj.br/~tvdigital/database/research/page_01.html).Thus, you could apply alternative alignment/registration techniques and train the DN-LMO model.

 ### A. (Optional) Train the model from scratch: